 |MSSE-702||Educational and Cultural Diversity||3|

 |MSSE-704||Teaching Deaf and Hard of Hearing Learners Special Educational Needs||3|

 |Total Semester Credit Hours||66|

-* Students are required to complete a minimum of 250 hours of supervised student teaching, working with deaf and hard-of-hearing students at the secondary (7Ė12 grade) level.
-In addition 100 hours of field experience are required before the first student teaching placement.
+* Students are required to complete a minimum of 250 hours of supervised student teaching, working with deaf and hard-of-hearing students at the secondary (7Ė12) grade level.
+In addition, 100 hours of field experience must be completed before the first student teaching placement.

 Course work will require a minimum of four semesters.
 A cumulative GPA of at least 3.0 must be maintained.
 Before graduation, students are expected to have at least intermediate-level signing skills as determined by a Sign Language Proficiency Interview.

 To be considered for admission to the MS program in secondary education of students who are deaf or hard of hearing, candidates must fulfill the following requirements:

 - Hold a baccalaureate degree at an accredited college or university,